etillson/react-split-pane/README.md

 ### primary

+This is an update to the original react-split-pane that allows for content to be added to the resizer.

 By dragging 'draggable' surface you can change size of the first pane.
 The first pane keeps then its size while the second pane is resized by browser window.
 By default it is the left pane for 'vertical' SplitPane and the top pane for 'horizontal' SplitPane.